EOxServer/eoxserver/docs/sphinx/en/rfc/rfc17.rst

 the service and layer / coverage configuration.

 The hard-coded format settings in WCS 2.0 (:mod:`eoxserver.services.ows.wcs.wcs20.getcov` module) shall be removed.

-GDAL driver name obtained from the :class:`~.DataPackageWrapper` implementation shall be translated at runtime to the respective MIME type using the functionality provided by :mod:`eoxserver.resources.coverages.formats` module (inluding the translation from the source MIME type to the WCS 2.0.1 native MIME type).
+The GDAL driver name obtained from the :class:`~.DataPackageWrapper` implementation  shall be translated at runtime to the respective MIME type using the functionality provided by :mod:`eoxserver.resources.coverages.formats` module (inluding the translation from the source MIME type to the WCS 2.0.1 native MIME type).

 Changes to the Administration Tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~